 Courtesy of Chateau on the Lake Resort and Spa

 Indulge yourself at the Spa Chateau.
-This luxurious retreat at the Chateau on the Lake Resort & Spa (415 N. SR 265) offers deep massages, salt scrubs, mud baths, facials and other treatments, with pampering touches like chamomile-infused towels added for good measure.
+This luxurious retreat at the Chateau on the Lake Resort & Spa (415 N. SR 265) offers deep massages, salt scrubs, mud baths, facials and other treatments, with pampering touches like chamomile-infused towels.

 The Branson/Lakes area levies general retail sales, tourism sales and food and beverage sales taxes based on three different jurisdictions: Branson Landing/downtown, citywide and Branson Hills.
 General retail sales taxes range from 8.6 to 9.6 percent; sales that include a tourism sales tax range from 11.6 to 12.6 percent; food and beverage sales taxes range from 8.975 to 9.975 percent.